Knowit-Objectnet/oko-infrastructure/readme.md

 One VPC per environmnet is created by the base folder.
 It usese the cider block 10.0.0.0/16.
 There are 9 subnets created.
 3 private, 3 public, and 3 db-subnets.
 Internet connectivity is provided by one NAT gateway per VPC.

+### SNS

+Every service may have their own SNS topic to publish their events.

+### SQS

+Every service may have an SQS queue that subscribes to whichever topics it wants.